 Copying and pasting cells is probably one of the first things a person learns to do when starting out with spreadsheet software like Google Sheets.
 However, you must have, at some point, tried to copy a cell or a range of cells containing formulae and ended up simply copying the formula instead of the result returned by the formula.

-The good news is that most of these applications usually have one or two ways to copy only the value and not the formula.
-In this tutorial, we will show you two ways in Google Sheets to copy values, not formulas:
+The good news is that most of these applications usually have one or two ways to copy only the value, not the formula.
+In this tutorial, we will show you two ways to use Google Sheets to copy value and not formula:

 - Using a keyboard shortcut

 Table of Contents

 Why am I Getting Unexpected Results When I Copy-Paste Cells Containing Formulae?

 If you are getting unexpected results when copy-pasting cells containing formulae, it’s probably because the references in the formulae are relative and not absolute.

 By relative references, we mean references that change when the formula is copied to another cell.
 An absolute reference, on the other hand, does not change when copied.
 Absolute references can usually be identified by a dollar symbol before the row number or column letter.
 For example, $B$2 is an absolute cell reference.